top of page

 You can't make a firm choice based on a "general idea."
 If you're still waiting on a final contract, specific equity details, or a confirmed salary number, you aren't in a decision-making phase yet.
 You're still gathering facts.

 The Task: Stop trying to "think" through the choice and focus entirely on getting the hard numbers.
 A decision feels difficult when the actual risks and rewards are not clear.
-Once you have the facts on paper, the trade-offs become much easier to see.
+Once you have the facts on paper, the trade-offs become visible, but not necessarily resolved.

 2. Agreeing on the "Floor"